braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/supported_personalization_tags.md

 Refer to this help article to learn more about [how some of these attributes differ across sources in Braze]({{site.baseurl}}/help/help_articles/api/attribute_name_id_across_sources/).

 {% alert important %}
-Campaign, card, and Canvas attributes are only supported in their corresponding messaging templates (for example, `dispatch_id` isn't available in in-app message campaigns).
+Campaign, Card, and Canvas attributes are only supported in their corresponding messaging templates (for example, `dispatch_id` isn't available in in-app message campaigns).
 {% endalert %}

 ### Canvas and campaign tag differences